 If you’d like to know more, please feel free to get in touch.
 We’re always eager to discuss the application of these protection devices, as well as their sister devices protecting our DC-Hubs – the Electronic Bus Link (EBL) and the Electronic DC Breaker (EDCB).

-Product Line Director, High-Power Converters
+Product Line Director, Power Electronics

 Teemu Heikkilä